stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 uniform.load(Matrix.IDENTITY);
 ```

-Note that this buffer is only visible to the host - eventually the matrix data in the uniform buffer will be updated every frame (i.e. for the rotation) so a staging buffer would just add extra complexity and overhead.
+Note that we are using a buffer that is visible to the host (i.e. the application) which is less efficient than a device-local buffer - eventually the matrix will be updated every frame (for the rotation) so a device-local / staging buffer buffer would just add extra complexity and overhead.

 We also take the opportunity to implement overloaded variants of the `load()` method to accept both byte-buffers and bufferable objects: